 Few studies have been done that extensively compare mixed breeds and purebreds, but one thing is for sure: Purebreds tend to get a lot more attention.
 These dogs often sell for thousands of dollars, and only purebreds are eligible to compete in the annual Westminster Kennel Club Dog Show.

 But mixed-breeds still get their time in the spotlight.
-In honor of National Mutt Day (Dec.
+In honor of National Mutt Day (July 31 and Dec.
 2), check out these five famous mutts who have made their mark on history.

 One of the best-known dog actors of the 1960s, Higgins was a mixed spaniel adopted from a Burbank, Calif., shelter by animal trainer Frank Inn, who said he was taken by the pup’s expressive face.
 Higgins’ first role was on the television show “Petticoat Junction,” and he did so well that he appeared in six of the show’s seven seasons.
 Higgins had an extraordinary ability to convey a broad range of emotions through his facial expressions.
 Inn said that Higgins was the smartest dog he'd ever worked with, noting that during his time on TV, he learned one new trick or routine a week and retained those routines for years.
 Higgins also made cameos in “Green Acres” and “The Beverly Hillbillies,” but he’s best known for his starring role in the 1974 movie “Benji.”